SolaceSamples/solace-samples-cloudfoundry-java/_docs/spring-cloud-autoconf-jndi.md

 Additional properties can be set in `SolaceJmsProperties`, for naming details refer to the [Application Properties section of `solace-jms-spring-boot`]({{ site.links-ext-solace-jms-spring-boot-application-properties-section }}){:target="_blank"}.

-This example will set set Solace_JMS_DynamicDurables to 'true' which can be used to dynamically create JMS objects on the Solace message router.
-To learn more about the DynamicDurables Solace JMS API property refer to the [Persistence with Queues JMS tutorial]({{ site.links-jms-persistence-tutorial }}).
+This example will set set the JNDI connection factory name.

+***Note that this name must have been provisioned on the Solace message router otherwise the sample app will not deploy.***

 ```
 cd spring-cloud-autoconf
-cf set-env solace-sample-spring-cloud-autoconf solace.jms.apiProperties.Solace_JMS_DynamicDurables true
+cf set-env solace-sample-spring-cloud-autoconf solace.jms.demoConnectionFactoryJndiName /jms/cf/default
 cf restage solace-sample-spring-cloud-autoconf
 ```